 The University cooperates with the state Office of Risk Management in the development of the University's risk management program.
 The effectiveness of both programs is enhanced by the discussion of major program changes prior to implementation and the periodic review of coverages in effect.ORGANIZATION

-The University Health and Safety Committee is appointed by the President and advises the Vice President for Business and Finance and the Department of Risk Management on the structure, policies, and operation of the University's risk management program.Department of Risk Management
+The University Health and Safety Committee is appointed by the President and advises the Vice President for Finance and Administration and the Department of Risk Management Services on the structure, policies, and operation of the University's risk management program.Department of Risk Management Services

-The Department of Risk Management, within the Department of Business and Finance, administers, coordinates, and evaluates the risk management program of the University.
-The Risk Manager reports to the Vice President for Business and Finance and has the responsibility and authority for the following:
+The Department of Risk Management Services, within the Department of Finance and Administration, administers, coordinates, and evaluates the risk management program of the University.
+The Risk Manager reports to the Vice President for Finance and Administration and has the responsibility and authority for the following:

 - Coordinating risk management activities with the University's Health and Safety Committee.